smirarab/sepp/README.md

 * **HIPPI** stands for "Highly Accurate Protein Family Classification with Ensembles of HMMs", and addresses the problem of classifying query sequences to protein families.

 [README.TIPP.md](https://github.com/TeraTrees/TIPP/)
 * **TIPP** stands for "Taxonomic Identification and Phylogenetic Profiling", and addresses the problem of taxonomic identification and abundance profiling of metagenomic data.
-We have moved TIPP as a separate package from SEPP.
+We have moved TIPP to be a separate package from SEPP.
 TIPP package can be accessed [here](https://github.com/TeraTrees/TIPP/).

+**NOTE:** All these programs heavily rely on [HMMER](http://hmmer.org/).
+Please cite HMMER when citing these tools as well and mention the version of the HMMER used.

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
 SEPP, TIPP, UPP, HIPPI are under active research development at UIUC by the Warnow Lab and former student Siavash Mirarab (now at UCSD).
-Please report any errors to Siavash Mirarab (smirarab@ucsd.edu).
+Please report any errors on the GitHub issues page.